-This summer, we are spotlighting current creative and cultural work by Indigenous artists.
+We are spotlighting current creative and cultural work by Indigenous artists from within our community.

 At Bard (settlers in the administration office), we stand in solidarity with the Indigenous Peoples of Canada today, and every day.
 We encourage all our settler friends to join us in the continuous learning, adapting, sharing, supporting, and fighting required to end systemic racism in this country and move toward true reconciliation.